 Students must complete the Syllabus acknowledgement form on Blackboard.
 It will appear in the form of a quiz and the student will receive a score in Blackboard.
-This instructor will use that form to verify rolls at the 12th day census for attendance.
-If the form has not been completed by September 7th you will not be verified as having attended.
+This instructor will use that form to verify rolls on the 7th day of class for attendance.
+If the form as not been completed you will not be verified as having not attended and will be DROPPED from the course.
 It is very important that you complete the Syllabus form.